 When antioxidants are combined together, they have a synergistic effect, yielding skin-shielding benefits that are more effective than when the individual compounds are taken alone.
 These two Ayurvedic herbs, ashwagandha and amalaki, both with powerful free radical-scavenging properties, work together synergistically to de-stress and support the appearance of healthy skin.
 (7, 8)

 Ayurvedic texts describe both of these herbs as rasayana herbs.
 Rasayana herbs promote longevity, induce nourishment, and prevent the effects of aging.

 #2: Good Fats

-In another study in the American Journal of Clinical Nutrition, regular doses of fish oils in humans were evaluated for immune support against sunlight.
+In one study published in the American Journal of Clinical Nutrition, regular doses of fish oil in humans were evaluated for immune support against sunlight.
 The lead researcher, Professor Lesley Rhodes, reported that this was the first study of its kind on humans and, although the findings were small, they indicated that fish oils may provide a continuous low level of immune support against solar radiation and possible skin concerns.
-(5)
+(9)

-In addition to fish oils, there are vegetarian sources of Omega-3 fatty acids that should be included in the diet.
-Vegetable oils are rich in an Omega-3 fatty acid called alpha-linolenic acid (ALA), which needs to convert to docosahexaenoic (DHA) and eicosapentaenoic (EPA) in the body.
-However, this conversion is inefficient and unable to deliver the dosages of EPA and DHA that we get from fish oils, indicating that the benefits from vegetable-based Omega-3’s may have a different mechanism.
-More research is needed to understand the benefits of vegetable-based Omega-3 fatty acids.
+In addition to fish oils, there are vegetarian sources of omega-3 fatty acids that should be included in the diet.
+Vegetable oils from flaxseeds and chia seeds, for example, are rich in an omega-3 fatty acid called alpha-linolenic acid (ALA), which needs to convert to DHA and EPA in the body.
+However, this conversion is inefficient and unable to deliver the dosages of EPA and DHA that we get from fish oils, indicating that the benefits from vegetable-based omega-3’s may have a different mechanism.
+More research is needed to understand the benefits of vegetable-based omega-3 fatty acids.